tnagels/opensprinkler_ionopi/README.md

     $ sudo raspi-config

 **This is a good time to change your RPI password, it's the first item in the list for a reason!**
-Then go to “Interfacing Options”, “SPI” and select “yes” to enable the SPI interface, and also enable SSH for remote access.
+Then go to “Interfacing Options”, “SPI” and select “yes” to enable the SPI interface, and enable SSH for remote access (This is why you must change your password!).
 Also enable 1-Wire if you need it, or be sure it is disabled if you want to use TTL1 for other purposes.

-Now reboot your RPI.
+Exit the tool and choose to reboo

 Run the following commands to download and install the Iono Pi utility: